-2017: Helped to stop an attempt to overturn pesticide bans in Maine municipalities.
+2017: Worked with our partners to stop an attempt to overturn pesticide bans in Maine municipalities.
 Held another successful Food for Good event highlighting the connection between what we eat and climate change.
 Contributed a chapter to a book based on our Death by Degrees presentation – Demystifying Climate Change was published at the end of 2017.